Brevard County Planning and Development Rezoning Process

 Zoning regulations are the rules that determine how parcels of land may be used or developed.
 When owners want to use or develop property in a manner that does not conform to the current zoning regulations, they must apply for a change of zoning or what is commonly described as a rezoning.

 The applicant should demonstrate that the proposed rezoning is consistent with the Brevard County Comprehensive Plan.
-Zoning applications are approved via a public hearing process which requires attendance at two pubic hearings.
+Zoning applications are approved via a public hearing process which requires attendance at two public hearings.
 The first public hearing is in front of the Planning & Zoning Board or the Local Planning Agency which serve as the recommending bodies to the Board of County Commissioners.
 The second public hearing is in front of the Board of County Commissioners.
 Some applications may require a future land use (FLU) amendment, which can be processed in conjunction with a rezoning request.

 Pre-Application